 Instead, I grabbed these Denyse Schmidt prints (and a few others to match) and was once again reminded of the genius of Denyse.
 I would say that I have been slow to become a fan.
 (But is one year really "slow?"
 Probably not.)
 I find this quilt to be both very lovely and broadly appealing.
 Some prints are traditional and vintage-y, while others are modern... oh, they're all just so wonderful!

-I didn't really like the navy print as a stand-alone piece, but I cut it up, stitched it into this quilt, and now I really think it makes the quilt, you know?
-And like I said in this post, I firmly believe that one can never go wrong with half-square triangles and plenty of Kona White.
+I didn't really like the navy print as a stand-alone piece, but I cut it up, stitched it into this quilt, and now I really think it

 Also, I wish I could say that I planned this (I did not), but as I was sewing I was thinking of how these colors are so soothing.
 It was therapeutic for me to stitch the fabric together.
 I realized that, "Of course!
 They are 'cool' on the color wheel!"
 So I hope that the quilt is calming for the recipient as she undergoes treatment.